YuiAfterDark/Takana-no-Hana/README.md

 + Added easy customization of banner spacing.
 + Added many other variables for ease of customization.
 + Re-implemented default lists' cover image functionality.
++ Re-added date options to sort-by dropdown.
 + Added transparency effect to banner image so custom banners can look even better.
 + Slightly spruced up header menus.
 + Unified header dropdown styling.
-+ Added date options to sort-by dropdown.
 + Footer no longer scrolls with the page, and bottom of page feels less cramped.
 + Added scrollbar styling to Firefox.
 + (Line Style) List thumbnail images are no longer stretched.